michaelehmke/michaelehmke.github.io/_posts/2019-08-27-privilege-escalation-through-javascript-debugger.md

 **pic of local var e with admin details**

-We can see that it has been populated with data pertaining to the user `admin`.
+We can see that it has been populated with data pertaining to the admin user.
 The client will use this data going forward, so now that we have influenced it to accept this other user's information as my own, I deactivate all breakpoints and resume execution.

 I was hoping for this to effectively render the UI as the user I was attempting to impersonate but once the page fully loaded, the only change to the interface was reflected in the banner as it now welcomed `admin` instead of my username.

 <img src="{{ site.url }}{{ site.baseurl }}/images/js_dbg_privesc/large/blank_admin_welcome_page_large.png" alt="blank admin welcome page" class="left-align shadow" style="width:calc(1310px * .66667)">

 This single change was promising however, as it showed that the interface would be influenced by data that was returned by requests that we could manipulate.
-It also wasn't likely that the user `admin` would be presented with a blank page after legitimately logging in, given the relatively high privileges of that account that we saw earlier.
+It also wasn't likely that the admin user would be presented with a blank page after legitimately logging in, given the relatively high privileges of that account that we saw earlier.
 I just had to find the right data that needed to be modified to reveal the full UI.

 **pic of requests**